hhaeri/Interpreting_Image_Classifiers/README.md

 ## Overcoming The Challenges of ML with the use of Interpretable AI

-Interpretability makes it possible to assess our ML models for factors like bias and fairness, robustness, privacy, causality, and trustworthiness.
-For example, interpretability can be essential for ensuring the safety and well-being of the people impacted by the model.
-For example, ML is often used in high-stakes settings where poor performance can lead to harmful outcomes.
-In healthcare, practitioners need to understand a model's performance to ensure proper care for patients.
-When it comes to autonomous driving, we don't want the vehicle to hit a parked car, or worse yet, a pedestrian.

-Interpretability also plays a vital role in rooting out bias in algorithms.
-One recent example of this was the identification of facial and gender bias in the Amazon Recognition Commercial System.
-Biases like these can have real-world ramifications – In the financial sector, for example, bias can impact who is approved for credit or loans.

-Without interpretability, we can't trust our models – We won't know what our model will predict in extreme cases, and we'll be poorly equipped to identify specific shortcomings or biases.
-We'll also find it difficult to identify adversarial examples.
-These are examples that have been engineered to cause our model to fail.
-By incorporating interpretability into our model, we can see whether it makes similar mistakes as humans, and we can be better equipped to update the model when things go wrong.
-Interpretability can help us to understand models, improve models, build trust, identify causality, and determine fairness.
+Interpretability is a critical aspect of assessing machine learning models, enabling evaluation for factors such as bias, fairness, robustness, privacy, causality, and trustworthiness.
+In high-stakes applications like healthcare and autonomous driving, understanding model performance is essential to ensure the safety and well-being of individuals.
+Interpretability also plays a pivotal role in addressing bias in algorithms, which can have real-world consequences, particularly in sectors like finance.

+Without interpretability, trust in models is compromised, making it challenging to predict extreme outcomes or identify model shortcomings and biases.
+Additionally, interpretability aids in recognizing adversarial examples engineered to exploit model vulnerabilities.
+Incorporating interpretability into models help us to:

-- Understand Models
+1. Understand Models

-  Fundamentally, interpretability is essential for grasping the rationale behind model decisions.
-When ML models are employed by policymakers to recommend budget allocations for schools or public services, it's imperative that they comprehend the underlying factors shaping these decisions to ensure a fair distribution of resources.
-Moreover, in the realm of epidemiology, where ML models predict public health outcomes, gaining insight into the model's decision-making process is invaluable for offering well-informed public health guidance and formulating effective policy proposals.
+  Interpretability is essential for grasping the rationale behind model decisions, gaining insight into the model's decision-making process is invaluable for offering well-informed guidance based on AI models.

-- Improve Models
+2. Improve Models

   Interpretability also plays a crucial role in pinpointing the reasons behind a model's failures and making necessary adjustments to enhance its performance.
-For instance, in the context of sentiment analysis on text, we can examine whether there are common patterns shared among the instances where our model makes errors.
-Similarly, in the application of ML models in robotics for tasks like pick-and-place, we can identify specific components that the model frequently fails to recognize.
-Once we've identified these limitations, interpretability provides a valuable means to rectify them, as addressing issues becomes challenging without understanding their root causes.
-Furthermore, the insights gained from interpretability are instrumental in detecting and mitigating biases within our algorithms, not only enhancing overall model performance but also ensuring fairness across different subpopulations.

-- Build Trust
+3. Build Trust

   Comprehending the rationale behind a model's decisions fosters a higher level of trust in its results.
-For situations where ML is employed for cancer detection; healthcare professionals are more likely to place their trust in the model if it offers an explanation rather than remaining an enigmatic black box with an unknown outcome.
-However, this trust-building process must be approached with caution.
-It is imperative to ensure that interpretability faithfully reflects the model's reasoning, genuinely elucidating why the model predicts a certain outcome, rather than fabricating explanations.
-Otherwise, we risk building false trust in the system.
+However to ensure not building false trust in the system, it is imperative to ensure that interpretability faithfully reflects the model's reasoning, genuinely elucidating why the model predicts a certain outcome, rather than fabricating explanations.

-- Identify Causality
+4. Identify Causality

-  “Causation does not equal correlation.”
-In essence, this means that when two factors appear related and coincide in time, it doesn't automatically imply that one is causing the other.
-Thus it is important to not jump to causal conclusions based solely on observed correlations, as there may be hidden confounding factors that explain the relationship between variables.
-Conversely, when it comes to the link between smoking and an increased cancer risk, there is a clear causal relationship since smoking directly elevates the risk.
-By gaining a deeper understanding of our model, we can more effectively discern causality.
-For example, if a classifier predicts "y" based on input feature "x," does this signify that "x" causes "y"?
+  Although “causation does not equal correlation”,  by gaining a deeper understanding of our model, we can more effectively discern causality.
 Recognizing causality empowers policymakers and researchers to evaluate risk factors, propose interventions, and uncover potentially discriminatory conclusions.

-- Determine Fairness
+5. Determine Fairness

-  By gaining a deeper understanding of our models, we can more effectively evaluate their fairness and identify any potential discriminatory patterns.
-Real-world examples in finance and the legal system illustrate how algorithmic bias can lead to unjust outcomes.
-For instance, a 2021 study revealed disparities in loan interest rates and approvals between minority and white borrowers, even after accounting for income.
-In the justice system, machine learning-generated risk assessments influence decisions like bail and sentencing, but investigations have exposed biases, with black defendants being flagged as future offenders at a higher rate than white defendants.
-This underscores the urgency of addressing algorithmic bias for a more equitable AI future.
+  By gaining a deeper understanding of our models, we can more effectively evaluate their fairness and identify any potential discriminatory patterns by addressing algorithmic bias for a more equitable AI future.

 ## Types of Explanations